phase2/outrigger-docs/docs/project-setup/project-configuration.md

 sync:
   # This is the name of the external volume to use (optional).
 Needs to match volume name in Docker Compose.
   volume: project-sync
-  # These ignores will be added to unison and not sync'd between local and project volume
+  # These ignores will be added to unison and not synced between local and project volume
   ignores:
     - "Name .git"
     - "Path build/tmp"